jbcodeforce/kafka-studies/docs/index.md

 # Apache Kafka Studies

-This repository regroup a set of personal studies and quick summary on Kafka.
+This repository regroups a set of personal studies and quick summary on Kafka.
+This is some development note to keep in mind for Kafka development.
+Most of the content is already defined in [those best practices](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/readme/).
+Here the code in KafkaPlay is used as a template to start a project.

 ## Kafka local